 This is the most obvious one, but if you’re having to go to the local garage a bit too often for new tyres, that’s a dead giveaway that you’re pushing your car too hard.
 The brakes do their best, and the suspension works hard, but at the end of the day, every input you feed into the car is translated onto the road by the tyres.

-05 (Try and) start your engines
+05 (Try to) start your engines

 A tired car is not a forgiving car.
 If you push it too hard on a regular basis it will reward you by being deeply recalcitrant when you try and start it.
-And that could be because the ignition system is worn out, it could be because you need to give it a damn good service, it be down to a compression issue or maybe something worse from deep within the engine.
+And that could be because the ignition system is worn out, it could be because you need to give it a damn good service, it might be down to a compression issue or maybe something worse from deep within the engine.